DragonFable: Reception

-A few months after its live release in 2006, Chris Barylick, from The Mac Observer, while acknowledging an instant obsession with this "cool Flash-based role playing game," reported that DragonFable was "not perfect, nor does it offer the same options as the marquee titles [e.g., World of Warcraft, Neverwinter Nights, etc.], but it's definitely worth a gander."
-Andre Haas, from About.com, said that the game was "highly recommended to fans of Adventure Quest...Dragon Fable is pretty much just an improved version of Adventure Quest."
+A few months after its live release in 2006, Chris Barylick, from The Mac Observer, while acknowledging an instant obsession with this "cool Flash-based role playing game", reported that DragonFable was "not perfect", nor that the title offered the same options as other RPG titles like World of Warcraft or Neverwinter Nights, but was considered a worth of purchase.
+Andre Haas, from About.com, called the game an improved version of AdventureQuest and recommended it to the fans of the latter title.